oliverwilms/iris-log-viewer/README.md

 * Promotes development with the 'Package First' paradigm.
 [Watch the video](https://www.youtube.com/watch?v=havPyPbUj1I)
 * Provides a unit testing environment: sample unit tests, tests module enablement
 * Ready for embedded python development: ENV varialbes are set up, CallIn service is On, all modules in requirements.txt will be installed during docker build.

-## Usage
-Start a new dev repository with InterSystems IRIS using this one as a template.
-Once you clone the new repo to your laptop and open VSCode (with the [InterSystems ObjectScript Extension Pack](https://marketplace.visualstudio.com/items?itemName=intersystems-community.objectscript-pack) installed) you'll be able to start development immediately.

 ## Prerequisites
 Make sure you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Docker desktop](https://www.docker.com/products/docker-desktop) installed.